First time buyer guide

 - Term life insurance: it’s the simplest type of life insurance and lasts for a fixed period of time.
 You choose the sum you want to be insured for and the period of time you want cover for.
 The policy will be paid out to your family or beneficiaries if you die within the term of the policy.

 - Whole of life insurance: this type of insurance will pay out a tax-free lump sum regardless of when you die.
-Some people like to make sure there’ll be enough cash for their family, even if only to cover funeral costs, but more often whole of life insurance is chosen to meet a future inheritance tax bill.
+Some people like to make sure there’ll be enough cash for their family to pay for funeral costs and a future inheritance tax bill.

 What Is Mortgage Protection Insurance?

-Mortgage insurance or MPPI (mortgage payment protection insurance) is a type of insurance that will cover the amount of money you owe on a mortgage if you are unable to pay because you become ill or are made redundant.
+Mortgage insurance or MPPI (mortgage payment protection insurance) will cover the amount of money you owe on a mortgage if you are unable to pay.
+This could be because you become ill or lose your job.
+Neither of these circumstances will stop your lender from claiming the monthly mortgage repayments.

 There are three main types of MPPI: